joaopgamarques/ES-2024-25-2Sem-GrupoI/README.md

 ---

-## Planned Features
+## Planned / Partially Implemented Features

 1. **Property Merging**
-   Combine contiguous parcels owned by the same owner into a larger, single record.
+    - We now have a `PropertyMerger` class that unifies contiguous parcels (same owner + adjacent).
+    - Not yet fully integrated into all workflows or the UI.
+    - Future work: hooking it into the main application flows.

 2. **Swap Suggestions**
-   Identify potential property exchanges between owners to maximize the average property area per owner.
+    - A new `PropertySwapAdvisor` class identifies property pairs (with different owners) that have similar areas and comparable distances to major landmarks (Funchal / Machico).
+    - Currently tested with an example adjacency graph.
+    - Future improvements:
+        - Possibly integrate more metrics (e.g., price, infra quality).
+        - Provide a user interface for selecting thresholds, printing detailed results, etc.

 ---

 ## Known Issues & Incomplete Features

 - **Graph Construction**
-  The `Graph` class uses O(N²) adjacency checks.
-For large datasets, a more efficient approach (e.g., an R-tree) would be needed.
-The `PropertyGraph` does support STRtree, but might still require performance tuning for very large data.
+    - The basic `Graph` class uses O(N²) adjacency checks.
+For large datasets, a more efficient approach (like the STRtree in `PropertyGraph`) is recommended.

-- **Property Merging**
-  Not fully integrated yet; geometry-based merging logic remains a placeholder.

-- **Swap Suggestions**
-  Algorithmic design is still in progress; not implemented yet.
-Will consider property areas plus 2+ characteristics.
+- **Integration with Main**
+    - While `PropertyMerger` and `PropertySwapAdvisor` exist, they’re not yet deeply integrated into the main demonstration code or UI flows.
+    - The merging/swap steps can be called manually or from inside `main`, but a polished interface is still pending.

 - **Tests**
-  Some integration tests (involving both geometry checks and adjacency) remain to be expanded.
+    - Some integration tests remain to be expanded, especially around combining property merges and swap suggestions in a single pipeline.
-  Additional unit tests for edge cases are on the roadmap.
+    - The “distance to Funchal / Machico” logic requires you to set up reference properties (#11074 / #11517) in `App`.
+This can lead to `NaN` in tests if not done.

 ### Usage & Testing

-- The `main(...)` method in **`PostGISReader`** offers an interactive console demo for:
-    - Loading CSV data once to populate your PostGIS table.
-    - Querying neighbors, checking overlaps, distances, areas, centroids, etc.
-    - Demonstrates end-to-end DB integration with minimal code changes.
+- In general, the `main(...)` method in **`App`** demonstrates CSV loading, building graphs, listing neighbors, merging, and a basic call to `PropertySwapAdvisor.suggestSwaps()`.
+- For **database** operations, the `main(...)` in **`PostGISUtils`** (or a dedicated demo class) shows how to import data into PostGIS, run spatial queries, measure distances, union, and so forth.

 ---